Jaseci-Labs/jaseci/docs/docs/docs/testing_and_debugging/2_jaseci_studio.md

 - Running walker on Node

 With the graph viewer, programmers can run a walker on any node in the graph.
-This facilitates quick debugging of code and testing, which ultimately enhances the coding experience of the programmer utilising Jaseci.
+This facilitates quick debugging of code and testing, which ultimately enhances the coding experience of the programmer utilizing Jaseci.

 - Node interaction